COSIMA/cosima-recipes/docs/contributing.rst

 Reviewing existing Pull Requests
 --------------------------------

-Another very useful way to contribute to COSIMA Recipes is to review existing Pull Requests.
+Another very useful way to contribute to COSIMA Recipes is to review `existing Pull Requests`.
 Even if you don't have a new workflow to propose to the world, you might be an expert in some part of the process and your feedback is valuable!
 Take a look at the `existing Pull Requests`_ to see if anything takes your fancy.
 There are two ways to interact with these, depending on what sort of feedback